-Violation of the Drug and Alcohol Policy1 - use and/or possession of drugs and/or alcohol at school, on school grounds, or at any school activity:
+Alcohol and Other Illegal Substance Use/Abuse, as defined in this Code, at school, on school grounds, or at any school activity:

-- first offense five-day suspension from school, parents notified, authorities notified if appropriate, parent/student conference with Superintendent of Schools, and depending on the nature and severity of the drug or alcohol offense, long-term suspension from school. - second offense (same school year) parents notified, authorities notified if appropriate, parent/student conference with Superintendent of Schools - a. the suspension will be for a minimum of twenty (20) school days. - b. other conditions for reinstatement may be established by the Building Principal or Superintendent if deemed necessary to secure the health, safety or welfare of the student or of others - The District's full and complete policy pertaining to the Student Extracurricular Code of Conduct set forth in the Student/Parent Handbook is hereby expressly incorporated into this Code for violations of the district's drug and alcohol policy. - If the infractions occur over a period of more than one school year, the student will be suspended for a minimum of five (5) days and a Superintendent's hearing will be held, at which time a determination of any further consequence will be made.
+- first offense five-day suspension from school, parents notified, authorities notified if appropriate, parent/student conference with Superintendent of Schools, and depending on the nature and severity of the drug or alcohol offense, long-term suspension from school. - second offense (same school year) parents notified, authorities notified if appropriate, parent/student conference with Superintendent of Schools - a. the suspension will be for a minimum of twenty (20) school days. - b. other conditions for reinstatement may be established by the Building Principal or Superintendent if deemed necessary to secure the health, safety or welfare of the student or of others

+The District's full and complete policy pertaining to the Student Extracurricular Code of Conduct set forth in the Student/Parent Handbook is hereby expressly incorporated into this Code for violations of the district's drug and alcohol policy.

+If the infractions occur over a period of more than one school year, the student will be suspended for a minimum of five (5) days and a Superintendent's hearing will be held, at which time a determination of any further consequence will be made.